sruon/SindenCompanion/README.md

 - Detect if injected DLL crashed and reinject it
 - Configuration file examples
 - Create CI to build app and create release
-- Add button to add entry to startup folder
 - Add memoryscan sample with proper lightgun game - Dead Containment?
 - Remove unused references
 - Pass port as argument to DLL
 - FreeLibraryAndExitThread when crashed or requested to exit
-- Add menu item to open config file in text editor